 Gamification became a buzzword over the last few years, and it’s not a surprise.
-We love playing games, we love the thrill of competition, and it stands to reason that this mechanic should apply to education, from classrooms to meeting rooms.
+We love playing games, we love the thrill of competition, and it stands to reason that this mechanic should apply to education.
+It happens from classrooms to meeting rooms, and specifically in cyber security games.

 In an era of information overload, where teaching is challenging for instructors as retaining knowledge is challenging for learners, game mechanics help drive engagement and a closer connection with the learning content.